 - Shocking Grasp is my final pick, rounding out combat options with something useful in melee combat.
 Shocking grasp may not have the best damage value, but it has two special abilities.
 First, it’s easier to use on targets in metal armor.
 Second, it makes it easier to retreat to eldritch blast ranges.
 Third, as an attack it also works with Hex.

 I’m also going to swap out an Invocation, dropping Fiendish Vigor for Book of Ancient Secrets.
 This provides Xilo with super ritual user status.
-He can learn and cast rituals of any kind.
+He can learn and cast rituals of any kind as long they are half his Warlock level rounded up.
+Here at level 3 that means he could already learn level 2 rituals if he has access to any.
 It also provides two free 1st level rituals immediately.
 For those I choose Find Familiar and Detect Magic.
 Also note, Xilo currently knows the spell Unseen Servant, so he can now cast that as a ritual and write it into his book for 50gp of rare inks and 2 hours of work.
 Find Familiar will be an especially useful tool not only for scouting, but for delivering touch spells like Cure Wounds.

 Xilo will probably want to pickup any and all rituals he can get his hands on.
 Some rituals are very nitch, but when the right situation comes up, they really shine.
 That said, as a 3rd level Warlock Xilo should seek out: